observablehq/framework/docs/getting-started.md

 If this barfs a bunch of JSON in the terminal, it’s working as intended. 😅 Normally you don’t run data loaders by hand — Framework runs them automatically — but data loaders are “just programs” so you can run them manually if you want.

+<div class="tip">If you’d like an additional challenge and would rather write your data loader in another language, such as Python or R, take a peek at the <a href="#next-steps">next steps</a> below before continuing.</div>

+### File attachments

+How do we access the output of a data loader in the client?
+The same way that we’d access any static file.
+But we don’t use `fetch`, we use `FileAttachment`, because Framework needs to know statically which files are referenced so they can be included in the published site on build.

 Framework uses [file-based routing](./routing) not just for pages but for data loaders as well.
 The data loader <code>forecast.json.js</code> generates the file <code>forecast.json</code>.
 That is:

 ```